 We may earn a small commission if you sign up for a service or product from this page.
 This does not affect our rankings and it does not cost you anything.
 Learn more about how we make money and our review process on our advertising disclosure page.

-Zacks Advantage is one of the newer robo advisors on the market, but don’t let that make you nervous.
-Its parent company Zacks Investment Research has been around since 1978.
+Zacks Advantage is one of the newer robo advisors on the market, but its parent company Zacks Investment Research has been around since 1978.

-Zacks Advantage is primarily geared towards investors with a high net worth, specifically those who prefer active management over full automation.
-But the platform will also satisfy the needs of newbie investors who have $5,000 to invest, although it comes at a price.
+Zacks Advantage is primarily geared towards investors with high net worth, specifically those who prefer active management over full automation.
+But the platform will also satisfy the needs of newbie investors with $25,000 to invest, although it comes at a price.

-Zacks Investment Management has more than $5 Billion of assets under management, and the company has adopted the same platform developed by Charles Schwab with Zacks Advantage, but that’s where the similarities end.
-Wherein the Schwab Robo Advisor is perfect for beginners, Zacks is for high net-worth (HNW) individuals or seasoned investors.
+Zacks Investment Management (ZIM) has more than $11.7 billion of assets under management (AUM).
+The company has adopted the same platform developed by Charles Schwab for Zacks Advantage, but that’s where the similarities end.
+Wherein the Schwab Robo Advisor is perfect for beginners (and free), Zacks is for high net-worth individuals (HNWI).